Grounds For Harassment Lawsuit

 1. Title VII of the Civil Rights Act of 1964

 This law doesn’t protect employees from being harassed in their offices and workplace.
 This law prohibits inappropriate behavior of a sexual nature that deters individuals from doing their work or creates a hostile work environment.
-His law decides the grounds for harassment lawsuit.Title VII can’t apply to individuals; it applies to companies that make an unlawful environment in the company so that any employee can be sexually harassed at work.
-This law forbids action for reporting harassment or participates in the active investigation.
+His law decides the grounds for a harassment lawsuit.
+Title VII can’t apply to individuals; it applies to companies that make an unlawful environment so that any employee can be sexually harassed.
+This law forbids action for reporting harassment or participating in an active investigation.

 2. State laws on Criminate Harassment:

-People can be charged with higher-level punishment, they;
+People can be charged with higher-level punishment; they;

 • Have been convicted of domestic violence or harassment offense